• Home

 College/University Veteran Tuition Waivers

-Eligible California veterans and qualifying military dependents may be eligible for a waiver of statewide tuition and fees for California State University, University of California, and any State of California community college.
+Eligible California veterans and qualifying military dependents may be eligible for a waiver of statewide tuition and fees for California State University, University of California and any state a community college.

 California National Guard Education Assistance Award Program